Diabetes Doctor San Diego –

 Over 20 million adults in the United States are affected by diabetes and, undoubtedly, presented with the same issues.

 But are all of these items necessary?
 What if the money we spent on “helpful” gadgets and gizmos were put towards research that aimed to find a cure for diabetes.
-Would reversal even be possible?
+Would overcoming it even be possible?
 Let’s take a look.

 Is the Research There?